Varitras/hass-WEM-Portal/README.md

 > warranty, and no support or maintenance is guaranteed.
 Use at your own risk
 > — especially the expert write feature, which changes settings on your real
 > heating system.
 Always verify changes in the WEM Portal itself.
+>
+> Developed with AI assistance (Claude), with all testing, decisions, and
+> validation done by me against my own installation.

 ## Installation